 We consult with landowners and the public on scheme reviews into policies, costs and levels of service.

-The main issues now facing HBRC to manage this scheme and the rivers as an asset are -
+The main issues now facing the Regional Council to manage this scheme and the rivers as an asset are -

-Contact HBRC for a copy of the HPFCDS Asset Management Plan.
+Contact the Regional Council for a copy of the HPFCDS Asset Management Plan.

 This scheme protects the river plains from frequent flooding of the Upper Tukituki River and its tributaries, the Waipawa, Makaretu, Mangaonuku and Tukipo Rivers.